 So you’ve got your social media strategy worked out to some extent and you know the main topics you’ll cover.
 Now you use the Nifty tools to put it into action.

-We recommend that you use the individual product sharers to begin with as they’re a nice, gentle introduction.
+We recommend that you use the all-in-one speed-sharer to begin with as they’re a nice, gentle introduction.

 Getting the products to pin/share

-Before you can use use those sharers, though, you need to decide what particular topic you want products for and then get them, ready to pin/share.
+Before you can use use the speed-sharer, though, you need to decide what particular topic you want products for and then get them, ready to pin/share.

-Let’s say our social media strategy means we have to pin a few tote bags from our store.
+Let’s say our social media strategy means we’re to pin some art prints from a store.
 This is how we’d get those products ready to pin with the speed-pinner.
-We put in our Curator id, our storename and tote bag for the search.
+We put in our Curator id, the storename and we chose art prints from the dropdown.
 If you don’t have a curator id, just leave as is.